-First, some data.
+First thing's first, some data.
 Wool is one of Australia’s greatest export prides.
 Australia is the world's leading producer of wool with over 1/4 of world’s entire wool supply coming from Australia.
 Don’t think for one minute that we keep it onshore though, 98% is exported, predominantly to China.
 This is partly due to the fact that Australia has a greatly reduced capacity to scour (clean) the wool, while it has completely lost the capability to spin wool at a commercial level.
 We do however, have the capability to knit and weave wool commercially, so sometimes wool that was grown here, is exported for spinning before being imported back again for knitting or weaving.
 Dizzying.

 Let's zoom out just for a moment because it's important to keep in mind that wool makes up less than 1% of the total fibres used in textiles each year.
 Compare that to cotton (24%) and polyester (51%) which is the world's most commonly used fibre (Textile Exchange Preferred Fiber Report 2019).
 Even though wool is a minuscule portion of the world's total fibre makeup, to Aussies it’s big business and wool has an important place in the global fibre market.